assemblee-virtuelle/semapps/website/docs/discover.md

 - Built on open standards, it enables the development of interoperable information systems.
 - Designed on a modular architecture, it gives everyone the opportunity to build and customize platforms on demand.

+Its code is released under the Apache 2.0 free license.